GoogleCloudPlatform/cluster-toolkit/modules/file-system/pre-existing-network-storage/README.md

 - lustre (DDN)

 [scripts/mount.sh](./scripts/mount.sh) is used as the contents of `mount_runner`.
 This script will update `/etc/fstab` and mount the network storage.
-Behavior is undefined if:

-- System already has an entry in `/etc/fstab` for `local_mount`.
+This script will fail if the specified `local_mount` is already being used by another entry in `/etc/fstab`.

 ## License